Liuzhou Guangxi, China Travel Guide

 Information about site accessibility for visitors with accessibility issues.

-Consider transportation, local guides, and the right time to maximize your sightseeing experience in Liuzhou.
+Consider transportation, local guides, and the right time to get the most out of your sightseeing experience in Liuzhou.

 Liuzhou has an extensive bus network.
 Taxis and ride-hailing apps are readily available.
 Consider electric bikes for shorter distances.